A variational principle for a non-integrable model: Introduction

 In analogy to classical probability theory, one can understand the variational principle as an elaborated version of the law of large numbers.
 On large scales, the behavior of the system is determined by a deterministic quantity, namely the minimizer~$f$ of the macroscopic entropy.
 Hence, deriving a variational principle is often the first step in analyzing discrete models, before one attempts to study other questions like the fluctuations of the model. \\

-A lot of inspiration for this article comes from the the variational principle of domino tilings~\cite{CKP01} (see Figure~\ref{f_aztec_domino_tilings}).
+A lot of inspiration for this article comes from the variational principle for domino tilings~\cite{CKP01} (see Figure~\ref{f_aztec_domino_tilings}).
 It is one of the fundamental results for studying domino tilings and the other integrable discrete models.
-A detailed analysis of the limit shapes for domino tilings was given in \cite{KOS06}.
+A detailed analysis of the limit shapes for domino tilings was given in \cite{kenyon2007limit}.
 Recently a new constructive approach was developed in~\cite{CoSp16} for the determination of the Arctic curve (the frozen boundary of the limit shape).
 The approach is discussed mainly in the framework of the six vertex model, which is integrable.
 However, the method seems to be very robust.
-If it also can be used to determine the Arctic curve in a non-integrable model is an interesting open question.\\
+It is an interesting open question if this method can also be used to determine the Arctic curve in a non-integrable model.\\

-So far, all the tools that were developed to study variational principles of discrete models rely on the integrability of the model.
-Up to the knowledge of the authors, there is no non-trivial example of a variational principle for which the underlying model is not integrable.
-However, simulations (see Figure~\ref{f_ribbon}, Figure~\ref{f_aztec_3_1_bars} and~Figure~\ref{f_aztec_graph_homo}) show that limit shapes also appear for a large class of non-integrable models.
-Limit shapes appear to be a universal phenomenon.
-The purpose of this article is to go beyond integrability and to find out what properties of a discrete system lead to variational principles and limit shapes. \\
+So far, all the tools that were developed to study variational principles of discrete models heavily rely on the intermediate value theorem.
+Specifically, two $\Z$ valued functions moving at different speed in $\Z^d$ must meet at some points of the lattice, whose points or clusters provide sets where the value of the two functions can be exchanged.
+This allows a general technique called cluster swapping (see \cite{She05}) and its variants.
+Up to the knowledge of the authors, there is no non-trivial example of a variational principle for which the target space of the underlying model does not have this property.
+However, simulations (see Figure~\ref{f_ribbon}, Figure~\ref{f_aztec_3_1_bars} and~Figure~\ref{f_aztec_graph_homo}) show that limit shapes also appear for discrete maps taking values in a large class of discrete target spaces.
+The purpose of this article is to go beyond $\Z$-valued models and to find out what properties of a discrete system lead to variational principles and limit shapes.
+As a general guideline, we strive to develop a robust method for deducing variational principles for graph homomorphisms that is purely based on general principles of statistical mechanics and not on particular methods for certain classes of graphs, similar to what was developed in~\cite{KieSpo99} for the limiting bulk distribution of eigenvalues of random matrices.\\